 The cylinder is split in a horizontal plane through the axis so as to form a base and cover.
-A complete inspection can, therefore, be made by removing the cover only, and the base need not be disturbed after installation.
+A complete inspection can therefore be made by removing the cover only, and the base need not be disturbed after installation.
 This turbine has no bedplate.
 The cylinder is rigidly supported and anchored at the exhaust end by two pads which are either cast integrally with or bolted rigidly to the base.
+At the inlet end, it is supported on an I-beam section placed transversely so that the flexibility of the I-beam web provides adequately for longitudinal expansion and contraction resulting from temperature changes.